dconlan1/liri-node-app/README.md

 ### Then finally I needed to do the following:

 * create a .gitignore to prevent Github from publishing my API keys

+### I need to show .gifs of the interface.
+As soon as everything is working, I will input those.